FelixPriori/nodejs-express-training/README.md

 - Add a 500.ejs file in the views folder
 - Use express.js's [error handling middleware](https://expressjs.com/en/guide/error-handling.html) to redirect users to the 500 page when reaching a the catch block.

+### File Upload / Download

+## Image upload and serving

+- Use [multer](https://expressjs.com/en/resources/middleware/multer.html) middleware to store images in storage.
+- Filters for images only (jpeg, jpg, png).
+- Keep link to local image in database
+- Delete old image if a new image is uploaded or if product is deleted.

+## PDF download

+- Use [PDFKit](https://pdfkit.org/) to create PDF with order details and stream file to authorized user.